 It’s easy to get lost searching for a decent access control system provider if you are new to the matter.
 We will try to help you out.

 - Take a look at Salto KS, which is a cloud-based access control solution for any type and size of a workspace.
 This smart lock platform allows coworking space managers to centrally control and automate access to offer an upscale and convenient experience to members while also reducing overhead costs.
-SALTO KS integrates with andcards apps, saving administrators time, and giving instant access to your workspace to customers.
+SALTO KS integrates with andcards coworking space management software, saving administrators time, and giving instant access to your workspace to customers.

 - Sofia enables you to add an innovative touch to your coworking space design with an access control system supporting badges and smartphones.
 The software provides a complete management interface that includes control over users and permissions.
 The system is tailored to coworking centers’ needs that include building subscriptions and renting models for access and workstations.
 Sofia ACS provides high security keeping a comprehensive log of access events and allowing managers to change permissions in real-time.